 - Complete the Free Application for Federal Student Aid (FAFSA: Students who are admitted in the summer or spring semesters will need to complete the FAFSA for the current academic year (2016-2017), as well as the upcoming academic year (2017-2018).

-- Complete UConn’s Graduate Enrollment Information Form available in our form portal.
+- To apply for financial aid for the fall 2017 and spring 2018 semesters: complete UConn’s Graduate Enrollment Information form available in our form portal.

-- Students who begin their program in the summer term will need to complete a Summer Financial Aid application, which is available in the Student Administration System.
+- To apply for summer 2016 financial aid: students who begin their program in the summer term will need to complete a Summer Financial Aid application, which is available in the Student Administration System.